abhisheksaini333/node-bulk-email-utility/README.md

-# Bulk Emaail sending utility Using Node.js (Nodemailer and Mailgun) #
+# Bulk Email sending utility Using Node.js (Nodemailer and Mailgun) #

 This is a bulk email sending utility with following features:

 * It is a node application which sends bulk emails, available as micro-service REST API
-* It uses two mail sending providers (one primary and other secondary as a fallback) nodemailer and mailgun.
+* It uses two mail sending providers (one primary and other one secondary as a fallback) nodemailer and mailgun.
 * It sends email irrespective of one provider going down, the other one works as a fallback.
 * You can get a complete summary of failed and successfull emails sent.
 * Sends emails through a secure end point with `jwt`.